When you’re ready, we’re ready for you.

 - Escape the Diefenbunker escape rooms are running.
 Please consult the Escape Manor booking site for up-to-date group capacities and vaccination policies.

 - Group Tours are temporarily operating at reduced capacities.

 - Spy Camp and Birthday Parties are back at the bunker, with some restrictions in place.

 We thank you for your patience and continued support as we try to make this the best possible experience for you.

 Your gift makes a difference.

-Since closing our blast doors on March 13, we’ve been humbled and encouraged by the words of support and the financial contributions we’ve received from our community.
+While we have had to close our blast doors multiple times since 2020, we’ve been humbled and encouraged by the words of support and the financial contributions we’ve received from our community.